alan-berger/dnstoolbox/README.md

 ## Limitations

 - DKIM selector detection only tests the selectors defined in `check_dkim()`.
 If your provider uses a different selector the check will return red even if DKIM is correctly configured.
 See the DKIM section above for how to identify and add your selector.
-- HTTP requests use a 5-second timeout.
+- HTTP requests use a 10-second timeout.
 Slow or firewalled endpoints may be reported as unreachable.
 - DMARC `pct=` (percentage) and `fo=` (failure options) tags are not evaluated.
 - MTA-STS SMTP TLS reporting (`_smtp._tls.<domain>`) is not checked.
 - The state file tracks one domain per file.
 Use `--state-file` to specify separate files when monitoring multiple domains.
+- BIMI and MTA-STS logo/policy HTTP fetches are limited to 64 KB response bodies.
+Responses larger than this are truncated before parsing.

 ---